jonathanelscpt/ciscocucmapi/README.md

  - ETH: xxxxxxxxxxxxxxx

 # Support

- I'm also willing to discuss ad-hoc commercial support or DevOps implementations.
+I'm also willing to discuss ad-hoc commercial support or custom DevOps implementations.
 Please contact me at [jonathanelscpt@gmail.com](mailto:jonathanelscpt@gmail.com) for more information.
 Note that asking questions or reporting bugs via this e-mail address may not receive responses.
- Please create GitHub issues for this.
+Please rather create GitHub issues for this.